MicrosoftDocs/query-docs/query-languages/dax/other-functions-dax.md

 ---
 # Other functions

-These functions perform unique actions that cannot be defined by any of the categories.
+These functions and statements perform unique actions that cannot be defined by any of the categories.

 ## In this category